Festspielhaus, Bregenz (AT)

 This complex project updated and expanded the renowned Festspielhaus on Lake Constance, trans-forming it into a multi-use cultural, social and business center of international repute.
 Extensive pre-design and prefabrication were required prior to a decade of profound transformation without interrupting performances or institutional operations.
 Bregenz Festspielhaus has been voted the best and most sustainable event center for its size in Austria, the best in Europe and is among the three best in the world.

 The original building design, dating from 1979, was characterized by a forbidding structure.
 The extension and transformation into a multi-use, inviting complex is not a mere play of forms, but rather approaches complex operational problems with a sophisticated solution.
 The two striking large columnar elements of the building structure the spacious unit in three central areas: Studios and workshops, the Great Hall and the Lakeside Stage.
 The revitalized complex engages its varied contexts with different expressions on all sides.
 At the main façade a new public square with an emblematic bronze sculpture by Gottfried Bechtold offers direct seaside views.
+The third stage of expansion will follow from 2022 to 2024: we bring up the workshop stage to the latest technical standards and add an extension.
+We renovate the facades and roofs, modernise stage technology and the catering area and renew the outdoor grandstand and lake stage.
+The extensive work and investments amounting to 55 million euros ensure that the Festspielhaus Bregenz will continue to be the largest and most modern event centre between Munich and Zurich.

 Client: Stadt Bregenz, Land Vorarlberg, Republik Österreich